background image for GxP Lifeline

 You also want to ensure your Management Controls subsystem reviews all concerns about production yields and efficiencies.
 A well-linked CAPA subsystem often will suffice, but some seemingly harmless production problems may be shielded from the "quality folks," including product concessions (products deemed OK for release despite some degree of nonconformance).
 Make your Production and Process Controls subsystem a gold mine of production data.
 Then let your CAPA and Management Controls subsystems decide what's important and what's not.

-Subsystem Health Demonstrates Your Commitment to Compliance
+Subsystem Health: Demonstrating Commitment to Life Science Regulatory Compliance

 FDA says three other subsystems, Material Controls, Change Controls, and Facility and Equipment, are worthy of your attention.
 All are important, and all are interrelated.
 Depending on your specific product and processes, some may even rank as high as any of the top subsystems; but overall, FDA believes a firm's attention to the four core subsystems provides the best indicator of its commitment to QSR compliance.